Impact Assessment Act and Canadian Energy Regulator Act: History

-The bill, which was introduced by the Minister of Environment and Climate Change Catherine McKenna, had its 1st reading on February 8, 2018, its 2nd reading on March 19, and its 3rd reading on May 8.
+The bill, which was introduced by the Minister of Environment and Climate Change Catherine McKenna, had its first reading on February 8, 2018, its second reading on March 19, and its third reading on May 8.
 It passed in the House of Commons of Canada on June 20, 2018 and in the Senate of Canada on June 6, 2019.
-C-69 received royal assent on June 21, 2019.
+Bill C-69 received royal assent on June 21, 2019.
 The Acts were introduced together as Bill C-69 and entitled An Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts.

 Repeals

 C-69 repealed the Canadian Environmental Assessment Act, 2012 and the National Energy Board Act.

 Reception

 C-69 was heavily criticized by Conservatives and the Canadian Association of Petroleum Producers, who feared that the new regulations would stifle investments to natural resources extraction in Canada.
 A June 20, 2019 National Post article called Bills C-69 and C-48 "controversial".
 The Post said that natural resources sector and some provinces had fiercely opposed the bills for over a year before its passage.
 Some critics of the bill say that it attacked the oil and gas sector in Canada, according to the Post.
-Alberta Premier Jason Kenney dubbed C-69 the "No pipeline bill".
+Alberta Premier Jason Kenney dubbed C-69 the "No more pipelines act".

-However, university professors Martin Olszynski and Mark S. Winfield believes these criticisms are overblown.
+Professors Martin Olszynski and Mark S. Winfield believe these criticisms are overblown.
 Winfred points out that the pre-2019 regulatory framework is much weaker than the one that existed for 40 years in Canada before it was axed in 2012.
-C-69 brought back some of the consultation requirements from that period, but according to Winfield, "the legislation is a relatively minor adjustment to what already existed".
+C-69 brought back some of the consultation requirements from that period, and according to Winfield, "the legislation is a relatively minor adjustment to what already existed".
 In fact, Olszynski believes that this bill would make it easier for projects to go forward, as project critics would be included in the decision-making process, and thus less likely to resort to litigation to make their voices heard.

+The passage of Bill C-69 was widely viewed by industry as a negative.